Hiking the Kolekole Trail to Puʻu Hapapa on Oʻahu, Hawaiʻi

 The Kolekole Trail is open on select weekends only.

-To learn more about the trail’s furture schedule, hikers are encouraged to check out the U.S. Army website linked below.
+To learn more about the trail’s furture schedule, hikers are encouraged to reference the U.S. Army website linked below.

 U.S. Army Garrison Hawaiʻi: Kolekole Trail Status